A Monster Timeline of

 trilogy, plus the universe is expanded through spin-off projects,

-including a massive on-line game.
-The original film is inducted
+including a massive on-line game and comics.
+The original film is

 the Library of Congress National Film Registry in 2012.